artnoisenik/machinelee/README.md

 # Website

 This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
+We are hosted on [Vercel](https://vercel.com/).

+Rest of the README lifted from [Learn Prompting](https://github.com/trigaten/Learn_Prompting).

-## Contribution Guidelines
+## Contributions

 We welcome contributions.